oktadev/okta-blog/_source/_posts/2020-12-14-spring-session-redis.md

 **TIP**: If you get a "No such container" error, run {% raw %}`docker ps --format '{{.Names}}'`{% endraw %} to print your container names.
 For example, it might be named `docker-compose-store2-1`.

-Create a new entity and inspect the POST request to verify that a different server responds, without losing the session:
+Create a new entity and inspect the cookies in the POST request to verify that a different server responds, without losing the session:

 ```
 SERVERUSED=store1